Lightning-AI/pytorch-lightning/docs/source/advanced/pruning_quantization.rst

 .. warning ::
      Quantization is in beta and subject to change.

 Model quantization is another performance optimization technique that allows speeding up inference and decreasing memory requirements by performing computations and storing tensors at lower bitwidths (such as INT8 or FLOAT16) than floating-point precision.
-Moreover, smaller models also speed up model loading.
+This is particularly beneficial during model deployment.

-Quantization Aware Training (QAT) mimics the effects of quantization during training: all computations are carried out in floating points while training, fake_quant simulats the effects of ints, and weights and activations are quantized into lower precision only once training is completed.
+Quantization Aware Training (QAT) mimics the effects of quantization during training: The computations are carried-out in floating-point precision but the subsequent quantization effect is taken into account.
+The weights and activations are quantized into lower precision only for inference, when training is completed.

-Quantization is useful when it is required to serve large models on machines with limited memory, or when there's a need to switch between models and reducing the IO time is important i.e switching between monolingual speech recognition models across multiple languages.
+Quantization is useful when it is required to serve large models on machines with limited memory, or when there's a need to switch between models and reducing the I/O time is important.
+For example, switching between monolingual speech recognition models across multiple languages.

 Lightning includes :class:`~pytorch_lightning.callbacks.QuantizationAwareTraining` callback (using PyTorch's native quantization, read more `here <https://pytorch.org/docs/stable/quantization.html#quantization-aware-training>`__), which allows creating fully quantized models (compatible with torchscript).